PrudhviPeyyala/Java_Training/README.md

 # javatraining
-This Repository contains all teh code related to java learning from basics to advance concepts
+This Repository contains all the code related to java learning from basics to advance concepts